derrickreimer/derrickreimer.com/source/2017-02-09-solving-our-slow-query-problem.html.markdown

 Once we were confident that cached segments were indeed staying up-to-date, we migrated the caching code over to the existing `Segment` model.
 We made sure the old behavior remained in place if the `cached` flag is set to `false` on the segment record so we can easily disable caching for specific segments if a bug is discovered.

-Since this use of Redis is distinct from our ephemeral caching needs (the data needs to stick around indefinitely) and Sidekiq queuing, we spun up a dedicated cluster of Redis servers that we call our "persistent Redis" store -- more details to come on that process in a future post.
+Since this use of Redis is distinct from our ephemeral caching (segment cache data needs to stick around indefinitely) and Sidekiq queues, we spun up a dedicated cluster of Redis servers that we call our "persistent Redis" store -- more details on that to come in a future post.

 ## Moving forward